johndwells/Minimee/README.md

 ## Version 1.1.5

+### Requirements:

+* PHP5
-* Requires: ExpressionEngine 2
+* ExpressionEngine 2.1 or later
+* For HTML Minification, EE2.4 or later is required

 ## Description

 Minimize, combine & cache your CSS and JS files.
+Minify your HTML.
 Because size DOES matter.

 Minimee is to EE2 what SL Combinator is to EE1.
 But with a few twists:

+* for EE2.4 and above, can minify your HTML
 * works with the global variables, even {stylesheet}
 * works with external files, over cURL or file_get_contents()
 * embed combined & minified content directly inline to your template